New Coke: Company dissatisfaction

+In addition to public protests and boycotts following the introduction of New Coke, Coca-Cola faced concerns from its bottlers.
+Although bottlers initially expressed support for the change at an April 22 meeting at the Woodruff Arts Center, reactions to the product’s taste were more mixed Many anticipated difficulties in promoting a reformulated product that had previously been marketed as consistent and unchanging.

 The 20 bottlers still suing the Coca-Cola company made much of the formula change in their legal arguments.
 In its defense, the company had argued when the suit was originally filed that the new formula was unique and different from Diet Coke, which justified different pricing policies from the latter; however, if the new formula was merely a high-fructose corn syrup (HFCS)-sweetened version of Diet Coke, the company could not argue the formula for New Coke was unique.
 Bottlers, especially in the South, were also tired of facing personal attacks over the change; many reported that some acquaintances and even friends and relatives had actually ostracized them or had expressed their displeasure over New Coke in other emotionally hurtful ways.
 On June 23, several of the bottlers voiced these complaints in a private meeting with Coca-Cola executives at the company's headquarters in Atlanta.
 With the Coca-Cola company fearing boycotts not only from consumers but also from its bottlers, talks about reintroducing the original formula moved from "if" to when.

-In early July the Coca-Cola board set plans in motion to resume production of original Coca-Cola.
-Company president Donald Keough revealed years later, in the documentary The People vs. Coke (2002), that they realized this was the only correct thing to do when they visited a small restaurant in Monaco and the owner proudly said they served "the real thing, it's a real Coke", offering them a chilled 6 1/2 oz. glass bottle of original Coca-Cola.
+The Coca-Cola board finally decided that enough was enough and in early July, plans were set in motion to resume production of original Coca-Cola.
+Company president Donald Keough revealed years later, in the documentary The People vs. Coke (2002), that they realized this was the only correct thing to do after visiting a small restaurant in Monaco and the owner proudly said they served "the real thing, it's a real Coke", offering them a chilled 6.5 oz. glass bottle of original Coca-Cola.